mokyox/Original-Pokemon-Pokedex/README.md

 # React Pokedex

 I've been making a Pokedex with React to solidify my fundamentals in React.
-It's a work in progress at the moment and so there's alot that's subject to change - like improving the design, code and adding more features like a searchbox.
-Check back later to see more.
+I went through many iterations such as using [PokeAPI](https://pokeapi.co/) to call the data I needed for the Pokemon to the most current version, where data is stored as local files.
+I also added Redux in order to better manage the state of the Pokemon and to allow me to use a searchbox in the navbar.

+Please feel free to send me a message or add an issue/pull request if you have any other questions about this project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).